 Obviously, once you have a stroke, it can leave you permanently disabled and often becomes challenging to ever recover from.
 Here is another important reason why quitting smoking helps your brain health.

 How Second-Hand Smoke Affects the Brain of Your Children

 Many Australian sources point out the dangers of second-hand smoke and how exposing your children to this can inhibit development.
 When you light up a cigarette around your children, smoke is going to linger in the air for hours.
-As they breathe this in, it starts to affect their arteries as well, giving them potential for stroke long before reaching old age.
+As they breathe this in, it starts to affect their arteries as well, giving them a potential stroke long before reaching old age.

 Plus, consider your pregnant spouse having to breathe your cigarette smoke.
 To an unborn baby, second-hand smoke creates low-birth weight.
-You'll set off a cascade of health problems after birth like early heart disease, high blood pressure, potential for being overweight, or diabetes.
+You'll set off a cascade of health problems after birth like early heart disease, high blood pressure, a potential for being overweight, or diabetes.

 Once you understand how you could affect the brain of your future children, you'll have a strong pull to stop smoking before you decide to have kids.